There are two types of Fellow applications:

 - SCCAP Fellow (requires membership as an APA Fellow)

 Initial APA Fellow process: first time applicant is recommended for Fellow status by a division.
 The applicant applies through the APA Fellows Portal.
 If Fellow status is conferred, the applicant becomes both an APA and SCCAP Fellow.
 The process requires:

 - Curriculum Vita – highlighting contributions to Clinical Child and Adolescent Psychology

 - 3 Endorsement Letters from Current SCCAP Fellows

-SCCAP members who are already APA Fellows through another Division: individuals who achieved Fellow status through another division may apply to become an SCCAP fellow through the SCCAP Fellow’s portal.
-This application process is less rigorous because Fellow qualifications have already been documented.
+SCCAP members who are already APA Fellows through another Division: Individuals who achieved Fellow status through another division may apply to become an SCCAP fellow through the SCCAP Fellow’s portal.
+This application process is less rigorous because APA Fellow qualifications have already been documented.
 SCCAP Fellows status requires documentation of contributions to the field of child and adolescent mental health.

 Overarching Policies and Criteria

 Fellow status requires that a person’s work has had a national impact on the field beyond local, state, or regional levels.
 A high level of competence or steady and continuing contributions are not sufficient solely to warrant Fellow status.
 In order to demonstrate outstanding contributions or performance in clinical child and adolescent psychology, the applicant must be able to provide: